Hashlife

 Hashlife is a memoized algorithm for computing the long-term fate of a given starting configuration in Conway's Game of Life and related cellular automata, much more quickly than would be possible using alternative algorithms that simulate each time step of each cell of the automaton.
 The algorithm was first described by Bill Gosper in the early 1980s while he was engaged in research at the Xerox Palo Alto Research Center.
 Hashlife was originally implemented on Symbolics Lisp machines with the aid of the Flavors extension.

 Hashlife

 Hashlife is designed to exploit large amounts of spatial and temporal redundancy in most Life rules.
 For example, in Conway's Life, many seemingly random patterns end up as collections of simple still lifes and oscillators.
+Hashlife does however not depend on patterns remaining in the same position; it is more about exploiting that large patterns tend to have subpatterns that appear in several places, possibly at different times.

 Representation

 The field is typically treated as a theoretically infinite grid, with the pattern in question centered near the origin.
-A quadtree is used to represent the field.
-Given a square of 22k cells, 2k on a side, at the kth level of the tree, the hash table stores the 2k−1-by-2k−1 square of cells in the center, 2k−2 generations in the future.
-For example, for a 4×4 square it stores the 2×2 center, one generation forward; and for an 8×8 square it stores the 4×4 center, two generations forward.
+A quadtree (with sharing of nodes) is used to represent the field.
+A node at the kth level of the tree represents a square of 22k cells, 2k on a side, by referencing the four k–1 level nodes that represent the four $2^{k-1} \times 2^{k-1}$ quadrants of that level k square.
+For example, a level 3 node represents an 8×8 square, which decomposes into four 4×4 squares.
+Explicit cell contents are only stored at level 0.
+The root node has to be at a high enough level that all live cells are found within the square it represents.